 Wikipedia also said this about the GED:

-Passing the GED test gives those who do not complete high school, or who do not meet requirements for high school diploma, the opportunity to earn their high school equivalency credential, also called a high school equivalency development or general equivalency diploma.
+Passing the GED test gives those who do not complete high school or do not meet requirements for a high school diploma the opportunity to earn their high school equivalency credential, also called a high school equivalency development or general equivalency diploma.

 So, the GED is another pathway if you haven’t studied a curriculum with homeschool accreditation.